Mayak: Environmental impact

 In the early years of its operation, the Mayak plant directly discharged high-level nuclear waste into several small lakes near the plant, and into the Techa River, whose waters ultimately flow into the Ob River.
-Mayak continues to dump low-level radioactive waste directly into the Techa River today.
-Medium level waste is discharged into the Karachay Lake.
 According to the data of the Department of Natural Resources in the Ural Region, in the year 2000, more than 250 e6m3 of water containing thousands of curies of tritium, strontium, and cesium-137 were discharged into the Techa River.
 The tritium concentration alone in the river near the village of Muslyumovo exceeds the permissible limit by 30 times.

 Rosatom, a state-owned nuclear operations corporation, began to resettle residents of Muslyumovo in 2006.
 However, only half of the residents of the village were moved.
-People continue to live in the immediate area of the plant, including Ozersk and other downstream areas.
+People continue to live in the immediate area of the plant, including Ozyorsk and other downstream areas.
 Residents report no problems with their health and the health of Mayak plant workers.
 However, these claims lack verification, and many who worked at the plant in 1950s and 1960s subsequently died from the effects of radiation.
 The administration of the Mayak plant has been repeatedly criticized in recent years by Greenpeace and other environmental advocates for environmentally unsound practices.

 List of accidents

 The Mayak plant is associated with two other major nuclear accidents.
 The first occurred as a result of heavy rains causing Lake Karachay, a dried-up radioactively polluted lake (used as a dumping basin for Mayak's radioactive waste since 1951), to release radioactive material into surrounding waters.
-The second occurred in 1967 when wind spread dust from the bottom of Lake Karachay over parts of Ozersk; over 400,000 people were irradiated..
+The second occurred in 1967 when wind spread dust from the bottom of Lake Karachay over parts of Ozyorsk; over 400,000 people were irradiated..